Christmas & other sacred days and secular

 Copying the theme found in Sesame Street: this section of our web site is brought to you by the letter "S."

 Many conservative Christian groups are promoting Christmas-only greetings.
-A few years ago, some fundamentalist groups gave up attempts at reason and resorted to economic boycotts to force unwilling stores to meet the fundamentalists' goals.
-However, they seem to have abandoned such strong-arm tactics and reverted to merely making list of which retailers are acknowledging diversity -- as in the sign below -- or are adopting a Christmas-only policy.
-Liberty Counsel has its Friend or Foe Christmas Campaign; The American Family Association (AFA) has its 2011 "Naughty or Nice" list.
+A few years ago, some fundamentalist Christian groups gave up attempts at reason and persuasion.
+They started resorting to economic boycotts to force unwilling stores to meet their goals.
+However, they seem to have largely abandoned such strong-arm tactics and reverted to merely making list of which retailers are acknowledging diversity -- as in the sign below -- or are adopting a Christmas-only policy.
+Liberty Counsel has its Friend or Foe Christmas Campaign; The American Family Association (AFA) has its "Naughty or Nice" list.